 “Maneku” means to invite or beckon, and “neko” means cat.
 The maneki neko is something you may have seen in Asian markets as sweet little gifts.
 This beckoning cat is made of ceramics, plastic, or metal and can be mostly seen at the entrance of shops.
 They have various colors such as golden, red, white, or black, and is found in different postures.
-Each color and pose means different things; for example, gold is said to bring prosperity and wealth and black is believed to ward off evil spirits and promise safety.
+Each color and pose means different things; for example, gold is said to bring prosperity and wealth, and black is believed to ward off evil spirits and promise safety.

 Daikokuten is believed to be the god of prosperity in Hinduism and Buddhism.
-Daikokuten statues, both big and small, are kept inside many households and shops and it is also believed to be a symbol that brings wealth and good luck.
-Daikokuten is one among the seven lucky gods of Japan.
+Daikokuten statues, both big and small, are kept inside many households and shops to bring wealth and good luck.
+Daikokuten is one of the seven lucky gods of Japan.

 The laughing Buddha, also known as Hotei, is another statue available in various poses.
-These are also made of metal or ceramics.
+These are also made of metal or ceramic.
 A popular color includes the golden one holding a beaded chain in one hand and a big bag on its shoulder.
 The symbol of this fat and jolly god is also believed to bring good fortune, good luck, and good health if kept at houses and shops.
 Hotei is another god belonging to the Japanese seven gods of fortune.

-The Omamori is an amulet with covers made of Japanese style silk cloth pieces.
+The Omamori is an amulet with covers made of Japanese-style silk cloth pieces.
 They enclose prayers written on paper or on wooden pieces kept inside.
 “Mamoru” means in Japanese “to protect”, so “omamori” literally means “protection”.
 We can see them in different colors and shapes available in almost all shrines and temples.
 They are believed to bring good luck and they are available in various names for bringing safety and fortune in different places and situations.
 It is also believed that the cover, if opened, will lose its power of protection and hence it can never be opened.

 Matsu, or pine trees, can be seen in many Japanese gardens.
 Pines are the evergreen tree species that can survive in even the harshest of climates, and hence it is believed to be a symbol of good fortune and longevity.
 During the New Year, an arrangement containing pine, bamboo, and plums are used to make “kadomatsu” which is kept at the entrance of houses, offices, and temples to welcome the new year.
 All these trees are considered as carriers of good fortune.